antitree/keyctl-unmask/README.md

 1. This is part of moby OCI defaults as the [MaskedPaths spec](https://github.com/moby/moby/blob/10866714412aea1bb587d1ad14b2ce1ba4cf4308/oci/defaults.go) but isn't exposed via Docker.
 1. In 2019, the Linux Kernel adds support for [Keys Namespaces](https://lwn.net/Articles/779895/) but Moby does not support it.

 The current state is that seccomp successfully defends from any risk here but it's a secondary security control so not a robust solution.
+(*cough Kubernetes *cough)
-User-Namespacing again will save the day because a seperate NS is created including a separate keyring -- but this isn't enabled by default.
+User-Namespacing again will again save the day because a seperate namespace is created which includes one for a keyring -- but this isn't enabled by default.

 So we're back at where we were in 2016, containers using the keyring have a shared session keyring and inherently share private information with eachother.